 3. Make whatever changes you want to the page.

-4. Tell your friends about the page and let them know it’s a blog.
+4. Tell your friends about the page and tell them it’s a blog.

 When you’re ready to post, click Create Post.

-6. If the box appears to be too small, draft a post in another program.
+6. If the box is too tiny, draft a post in another program.